jkbomics/100Days-Nextflow-Intelligent-BioSystems/README.md

 ## Latest Progress

+**Day 24 — Gene Quantification with FeatureCounts**
+- Integrated FeatureCounts to quantify aligned RNA-Seq reads at the gene level
+- Processed coordinate-sorted BAM files generated from the STAR alignment stage
+- Produced a gene count table suitable for downstream differential expression analysis
+- Extended the pipeline from alignment to expression quantification
+- Completed the core RNA-Seq processing chain from FASTQ to gene counts

 **Day 23 — RNA-Seq Alignment Integration (STAR)**
 - Integrated the STAR splice-aware aligner into the pipeline
 - Implemented alignment of paired-end trimmed reads to a reference genome